 Taxi drivers in Marrakech are so different from other towns.
 They don’t like to turn on the meter nor to give a fair price.
 The minimum price for the ride is 7 MAD, no matter what distance you did.
 At night, the tariff is higher.

-The most important rule for getting a taxi in Marrakech – make sure the meter is on.
+The most important rule for getting a taxi in Marrakech is to make sure the meter is on.
 If not, bargain the price before.
 To go from Marrakech train station to the Jemaa el-Fnaa square cost around 25 MAD (2 euros).
 From Carre Eden shopping mall to Jemaa el-Fnaa, around 10 MAD.

 Some taxi drivers refuse to use the meter unless you insist; then, take another taxi willing to use the meter.
 If the taxi driver is scamming you, refuse to pay.
 Taxi drivers can’t even prove you had a ride because the meter was not on.